unixorn/warhol.plugin.zsh/README.md

 1. `git clone git@github.com:unixorn/warhol.plugin.zsh.git`
 2. Add its bin directory to your `$PATH`.
 If you're using ZSH, you can just add `source /path/to/clone/of/warhol.plugin.zsh` to your `.zshrc` file.

-The scripts in here don't actually require you to be using ZSH as your login shell, they're being distributed as a [zgen](https://github.com/tarjoilija/zgen) plugin because that's convenient.
+The scripts in here don't actually require you to be using ZSH as your login shell, they're being distributed as a ZSH plugin because that's convenient.

 ## Tips